12ahmed52/RSE_Assessment/README.md

 The Implemented GUI is based on QT it has two parts:</br>
 Front end: Part that is responsible for the user interface.</br>
 back end: A ROS Node that recieves data from the Front end using TCP/IP communication and JSON msgs.
 I have used TCP/IP communication so that we can connect to the robot from other devices.</br>
-The GUI is responsible for the Teleoperation and sending goals to the nav stack.</br>
+The GUI is responsible for the Teleoperation and sending goals to the nav stack, the user can send commands to the robot even if it is going to a goal as I have used twist_mux to mux the cmd_vel topic</br>
 ![Screenshot from 2024-02-27 14-51-55](https://github.com/12ahmed52/RSE_Assessment/assets/52854480/6cef3a99-ebed-4010-a261-2e35215cc9c5)

 ### For more advanced and user friendly GUI: